gusol/card-games/README.md

 # card-games
-Just a couple of known card games implementation for Python practice purposes.
+Just a couple of known standard deck card games implementation for Python practice purposes.

+All code written for this repository will strictly follow TDD.